iaincollins/iaincollins/README.md

 I live in [Edinburgh, Scotland](https://www.google.com/maps/place/Edinburgh/@55.9412083,-3.2053387,12z/data=!3m1!4b1!4m6!3m5!1s0x4887b800a5982623:0x64f2147b7ce71727!8m2!3d55.953252!4d-3.188267!16zL20vMDJtNzc?entry=ttu&g_ep=EgoyMDI1MTExMi4wIKXMDSoASAFQAw%3D%3D) and work as an [Associate Technical Director](https://www.linkedin.com/in/iaincollins) at the game studio [Scopely](https://scopely.com).

-Prior to joining Scopely, I was an Engineering Manager at [Unity](https://unity.com/) on Game Backend running services including authentication, player and game state storage, and socio-competitive services and SDKs, used by thousands of games across all mobile, console and desktop platforms.
+Before joining Scopely, I was an Engineering Manager at [Unity](https://unity.com/) on Game Backend running services including authentication, player and game state storage, and socio-competitive services and SDKs, used by thousands of games across all mobile, console and desktop platforms.

-Before joining Unity, I worked at various media and telecoms organisations - The Economist, BBC News, Sky and others - on a wide range of platforms (web, desktop, mobile, server and device software) and ran a small company, with work on games exclusively as a hobby - something I've been doing since the late 80s, first with BASIC for Intellivision, then Amstrad PCW and then Macintosh.
+I've worked at various media and telecoms organisations - The Economist, BBC News, Sky and others - on a wide range of platforms (web, desktop, mobile, server and device software) and ran a small company, with work on games exclusively as a hobby - something I've been doing since the late 80s, first with BASIC for Intellivision, then Amstrad PCW and then Macintosh.

 For over 25 years I've been creating, maintaining, and contributing to open-source software, ranging from hacks to small libraries, popular frameworks, desktop and server applications, and civic tech projects.
-Most of my personal projects on GitHub are small side projects I work on for fun or to inform my work.
+Most of my personal projects on GitHub are small side projects I work on for fun, and in some cases to inform my work.

 <i>Some of the free open source software I've created has been used in products and services from organisations including IBM, ChatGPT, Unity as well as by organisations including Amnesty International, Friends of the Earth, the ISU (International Space University) and in thousands of open source projects.